-I’m often asked for recommendations as to books that I believe are worthwhile for leaders to read.
+I’m often asked for recommendations as to what leadership reading books I believe are worthwhile for leaders.
 There are many that can be helpful in a given situation or provide you with a constructive general orientation toward leadership, for example Jim Collins has several fine books and one can’t go wrong getting acquainted with Peter Drucker.

 Yet it seems the biblio-therapeutic approach to leadership skill acquisition is not terribly effective.
 If you walk into your local Barnes & Noble, you will find a few shelves full of books on leadership – much of it clutter that often degenerates into a passing flavor of the month.
 If the publishing of books engendered great companies, the US should be littered with amazing workplaces.
 It is not.